mfaldet/mfaldet/README.md

 ## :open_book: About
 Hello, my name's Mac :man_scientist_medium_skin_tone: - an experienced Statistician, heavily trained in business analysis & data science, with an emphasis in Machine Learning.

+> *Most of what we encounter are thoughts.
+Projections of labels and values.

 In my free time I'm an avid reader, swimmer, and music creator :guitar:.
 I'm passionate about researching the intersection of expressionistic art styles and artificial intelligence.

+> *the encounters we don't see; that which remain subconcious, are feelings.

 ## :wrench: Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)